Guest Speakers

 These workshops are intimate, impactful weekends with a group that will become your support circle for months, if not years.
 Spaces are limited to 25 max to ensure that everyone gets the attention and pitch guidance they deserve, and these sessions fill up fast.

-This is your moment to take control, to equip yourself with the tools and knowledge to weather this storm.
+This is your moment to take control, to equip yourself with the tools and knowledge to thrive as a freelancer.

 I see this as more than a course; it's a community, a strategy, and perhaps the most important step you'll take this year.
 Let's navigate these rocky waters together.